metral/pulumihome/Producing-an-SDK.md

 1. Ensure that the `CHANGELOG.md` in the root is up to date.
 You'll want to edit it to add a date to the version we are about to release and to add a new version above it that lets us track all the unreleased changes we'll do next.
 If you are just adding the date, feel free to merge directly into master without review.

-2. Tag the commit we you want to release with a tag'd version number.
+2. Tag the commit you want to release with a tag'd version number.
 For example, if we are releasing v0.16.5 of a package, do the following (after you've merged in the `CHANGELOG.md` changes):

 ```sh
 $ git checkout master